 Europa (EU Taxation and Customs Union) - website to disseminate information on the Commission's work in the areas of taxation and the customs union, policy fields that contribute to the promotion of growth and development as well as to the competitiveness of EU businesses.

-UK Border Agency - from April 2013, this is split into two separate units within the Home Office.
+Two separate units within the Home Office have replaced what was The Border Agency.
 The units are UK Visas and Immigration (responsible for handling visa applications and asylum applications) and Immigration Enforcement (responsible for investigating immigration offences and preventing abuse of the immigration system).

 British Transport Police - the specialist national police service for Britain’s railways, ensuring the safety and security of passengers and property.